ibm-cloud-docs/bare-metal/network-options.md

 * Intel Xeon 6248
 * Intel Xeon 6250
 * Intel Xeon 8260

-25 Gbps port speeds are available with the following operating systems:

-* CentOS 8.2
-* ESXi for {{site.data.keyword.baremetal_short}}
-* RHEL 8.2
-* RHEL 8.2 for SAP
-* Windows server 2016, 2019

 25 Gbps port speeds are available only in select data centers.